GSA/digitalgov.gov/content/posts/2015-09-28-introducing-the-u-s-web-design-standards.md

 As with all 18F and U.S. Digital Service projects, we’re working in the open to create a resource that everyone can own and contribute to.
 We’ve taken an iterative, user-centred approach to ensure we’re addressing the needs of our users as well as government designers and developers.
 A cross-functional team of UX, front-end, and visual designers each played a key role in this process:

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-315-US-Web-Design-Standards-wireframe.jpg" alt="An early wireframe of our design suggestion for a reset password page" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-315-US-Web-Design-Standards-wireframe.jpg" alt="An early wireframe of our design suggestion for a reset password page" %}

 ## User Experience

 “Making the best thing the easiest thing” starts with making the standards website itself easy to use.
 With every iteration of this product, we conducted numerous interviews, usability tests, and card sorts with designers and developers across government.
 Everything from the site’s organization scheme to its code snippets and download buttons are informed by user research.

 The design of every component follows data-informed best practices, found both inside ([DigitalGov](https://www.WHATEVER/)) and outside (Nielsen Norman group articles) of government.
 Many components were derived from other agency and style guide patterns; more complex patterns were further tested with end users.

 We believe agencies should still usability test everything they build, but following the standards will help everyone avoid common pitfalls.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-315-US-Web-Design-Standards-code.jpg" alt="All of our standards include code samples." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-315-US-Web-Design-Standards-code.jpg" alt="All of our standards include code samples." %}

 ## Front-end

 We wanted to create a single reference point for developers in need of common patterns, providing the building blocks of code for teams to assemble websites.
 Our goal was to build a system of components shaped by modern best practices in front-end development and government accessibility standards.

 We built the UI components on a solid HTML foundation, progressively enhanced to provide core experiences across browsers.
 All of the code is 508 compliant, so it’s accessible to everyone.
 Our styles are written with Sass and can be used as a Sass library or included directly as compiled CSS.
 In order to make sure our code was easy to read and easy to pick up, it had to look like it was written from a single voice.
 After speaking with dozens of front-end developers and designers in government, we sought to strike a balance between modular CSS and code that’s clean and easy-to-use.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-315-US-Web-Design-Standards-colors.jpg" alt="The Design Standards include an extensive color palette." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-315-US-Web-Design-Standards-colors.jpg" alt="The Design Standards include an extensive color palette." %}

 ## Visual design